The first few days after surgery

 Find out what to expect for the first few days after your surgery and anaesthetic.
 There is detailed information below about

 Just after your surgery

-You will have a dressing over your wound.
-After some types of surgery you may have some tubes near your wound to drain any fluid that builds up.
-You may also have a drip giving you fluids into a vein until you can eat and drink normally.
+You have a dressing over your wound.
+After some types of surgery you might have some tubes near your wound to drain any fluid that builds up.
+You might also have a drip giving you fluids into a vein until you can eat and drink normally.
 You may also have a tube in your bladder called a catheter until you can get up to pass urine normally.

-You will have painkillers and these usually control pain well after surgery.
+You have painkillers and these usually control pain well.
 Tell your nurse if you don’t think the painkillers are working well enough.
 Any pain gradually gets better as your wound heals.